gerardog1/LINUX_HARDENING/03-ssh-keys/commands.md

 ip a
 ```

-Once you've found your ip, keep the VM running and go to your host terminal and run you're the following command:
+Once you've found your ip, keep the VM running and go to your host terminal to run you're the following command:

 **WINDOWS**
 ```bash